Drabble/TWEB-Labo2-Poll/README.md

 ## Landing page

 Our home page is the landing page of our application.
 From there, users can register, login and navigate to the Poll creation.
-The left part of the page displays, once the user is logged in, the different Rooms that the user has joined as well as a "Create new room" button.
+The left part of the page displays, once the user is logged in, the different Rooms that the user has joined as well as a **Create new room** button.

-To join an existing room, the user can fill the "Join a room" text field, in the top left corner, with the name of the room and click on the appended button to join it.
+To join an existing room, the user can fill the **Join a room** text field, in the top left corner, with the name of the room and click on the appended button to join it.
 If no room name has been provided, a click on this button redirects the user to the Room creation section.

 The page displays the current number of users, questions and temporary or persistent rooms created as well as a chart showing the amount of rooms created each month.
 Here is what it looks like in our current preview version.